jpzk/ingest-token-prices/README.md

-# Simple Token Price Ingest
+# Hourly Token Price Ingest

 This is my first little `rust` project combining `Diesel ORM` with `SQLite` and `reqwest` to fetch and maintain token prices (last, and 30d historical) fetched from Coingecko.
 It will upsert duplicate prices.